andkret/Cookbook/BasicSkills.md

 ### Shell scripting

-Äh, creating shell scripts in 2019?
+Ah, creating shell scripts in 2019?
 Believe it or not scripting in the command line is still important.

 Start a process, automatically rename, move or do a quick compaction of